ilyadt/chipndale/README.md

 A tool for splitting/recovering secrets of any length more than 8 bytes.

+Shares have the same length as the secret and share structure is random.
+Decoy secret and plausibly deny the existence of real secret.
+There is no way for the coercer to prove that the decoy secret is not the real one.

-Based on Shamir's Secret Sharing K-of-N with AES Galois Field.
+Based on Shamir's Secret Sharing K-of-N over Galois Field GF(256) with 0x11b polynomial.

 ## Specification

-The full description of splitting/recovering process can be found [here](./SPEC.md).
+The full process of splitting/recovering secret can be found [here](./SPEC.md).
 The specification is final and won't change, so you will be sure, you can recover you secrets anyway.

 ## Implementation

-The source code of library is written in javascript and can be found in /src/core, library has no dependencies.
+The source code of library is written in javascript and can be found in [./src/core](./src/core) with no external dependencies.

 ## Online tool